PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

 the display contents:

 Here is how I have the OLED connected.
-But you can change this with the settings in include/board.h and src/stm324fdiscovery-internal.h:
+But you can change this with the settings in include/board.h and src/stm324fdiscovery-internal.h.
+Connector pinout for the UG-2864AMBAG01 is specific to the theO.net display board that I am using:

   --------------------------+----------------------------------------------
   Connector CON10 J1:      | STM32F4Discovery